goccy/go-zetasqlite/README.md

 # Status

-A list of ZetaSQL specifications and features supported by go-zetasqlite.
+A list of ZetaSQL ( Google Standard SQL ) specifications and features supported by go-zetasqlite.

 ## Types